 Creating a useful and intuitive user experience for an IoT system in itself can be challenging given the complex nature and novelty of this technology.
 Creating UI/UX design for IoT mobile applications is particularly delicate.

 Eventually, many end-users will communicate with their connected systems via apps.
 And this mobile user experience will impact the rate of adoption.
 Needless to say, poor UX can kill even the most useful product.
-Reviews on App Store with people saying they are ready to switch to the other product because the app is “awful, slow and laggy” are a proof.
+Reviews on App Store with people saying they are ready to switch to the other product because the app is “awful, slow and laggy” are proof.

 Here are several design challenges in IoT directly related to mobile applications development:

 - As a rule, IoT systems are multicomponent, can comprise several devices with different interfaces for various purposes and end-users.
 Designing for such systems requires a coherent approach to ensure the experience on devices, web portals, wearables and mobile apps is consistent.

 - IoT evolves fast.
-It reflects in the changing physical design of devices, growing capabilities, emerging new features and entire fleets of devices.
+It reflects in the changing physical design of devices, growing capabilities, emerging new features and even the trends in digital product architecture development.
 These dynamics should also reflect in the capabilities of IoT mobile apps to scale up and adjust on demand.

 - Even though we have already got used to living and working side-by-side with smart devices, IoT still brings fundamentally new experiences and capabilities both for people and businesses.
 One of the biggest challenges in IoT design development is to make these new experiences feel familiar and easy to learn.

 6 tips to create great design for IoT mobile apps